Brenda Hatfield

-Dr. Brenda Ann Garibaldi Hatfield (born July 26, 1943) is the former Chief Administrative Officer (CAO) of the City of New Orleans, having served under the administration of former Mayor C. Ray Nagin.
+Brenda Ann Garibaldi Hatfield (born July 26, 1943) is an American woman who served as chief administrative officer of the City of New Orleans under Mayor Ray Nagin.

 Nagin administration

 Hatfield was appointed to the position of CAO in July 2005, less than a month before Hurricane Katrina.
 She has served as a member of the Nagin Administration's executive staff since 2004.
 Prior to her appointment as CAO, she served as Director of Intergovernmental Relations for the administration.